-If you are a power lifter, bodybuilder, athlete, a regular gym goer, participate in any kind of resistance training, and use any kind of testosterone boosting supplements, then you are more at risk from BPH than your average Joe.
+If you are a powerlifter, bodybuilder, athlete, a regular gym-goer, participate in any resistance training, and use any kind of testosterone boosting supplements, then you are more at risk from BPH than your average Joe.
 The best way to prevent the degenerative condition BPH is to catch it early.
-For this reason I would strongly suggest supplementing with Saw Palmetto.
+For this reason, I would strongly suggest supplementing with Saw Palmetto.
 Saw Palmetto is an extract from the berries of two varieties of fan palm; Sabal serrulta and Serenoa repens.

 In ancient times the Mayans used saw palmetto berries to make a tonic they drank to improve health and vitality.
 I would suggest taking 200 mg of Saw Palmetto once to twice daily, with food, depending on whether using as "prevention or cure".

-While the ancient Mayan civilisation may have consumed Saw palmetto berries to better their health, does this actually quantify its benefits?
+While the ancient Mayan civilisation may have consumed Saw palmetto berries to better their health, does this quantify its benefits?
 Is this just an ancient myth?
 Is there any evidence at all to suggest that Saw palmetto has any positive effects what so ever on the prostate?
-Considering that the Mayan civilisation had an incredibly advanced knowledge of mathematics, the solar system and the universe.
+The Mayan civilisation had incredibly advanced knowledge of mathematics, the solar system and the universe.

-Studies clearly show Saw palmetto has a positive effect on the prostate and can be used as an effective treatment against BPH.
-In fact so much so, in the UK, the Medicines and Healthcare Regulatory Association (MHRA), a section of the government that deals with the classification of medicines and healthcare products, have now classified Saw palmetto extract as being "medicinal" due to its pharmacological effects on human physiology.
+Studies show Saw palmetto has a positive effect on the prostate and can be used as an effective treatment against BPH.
+So much so, in the UK, the Medicines and Healthcare Regulatory Association (MHRA), a section of the government that deals with the classification of medicines and healthcare products have now classified Saw palmetto extract as being "medicinal" due to its pharmacological effects on human physiology.

-Elevating Testosterone, by any means, whether it be lifting weights, taking supplements, making dietary changes, or using synthetic testosterones, increases the risk of BPH and prostate related health issues.
-With that thought in mind, I would like to advise - If you are actively trying to increase your Testosterone adding Saw palmetto into your nutritional regime will be highly beneficial.
+Elevating Testosterone, by any means, whether it be lifting weights, taking supplements, making dietary changes, or using synthetic testosterone, increases the risk of BPH and prostate-related health issues.
+With that thought in mind, I would like to advise - If you are actively trying to improve your Testosterone, adding Saw palmetto into your nutritional regime will be highly beneficial.

 About the Author

-Paul Jenkins is a competitive British bodybuilder, nutritional coach, and CEO of DNA® Lean sport supplements.
+Paul Jenkins is a competitive British bodybuilder, nutritional coach, and CEO of DNA® Lean sports supplements.